HeyGen x Slack | Create AI Videos Within Your Workspace

 Create your first video

 Go to any channel or DM and type @HeyGen followed by what you need.
 HeyGen will generate an avatar-narrated video and post it directly in the thread.
-It typically takes 2–5 minutes.
+It usually takes 2–5 minutes.

 Set up channel notifications